Exponential Utility Function

 Relative risk aversion of the exponential utility function, expressed as x over R, showing how relative risk aversion grows linearly with wealth.

-Notice that, the absolute risk aversion of an exponential utility function is a constant (1/R), that is irrespective of wealth.
-Therefore, the exponential utility function is most appropriate for people whose risk attitude does not change according to the amount of wealth they have.
-Many individuals might be less risk-averse if they had more wealth, which is the idea of the Bernoulli Utility Function.
+Notice that the absolute risk aversion of an exponential utility function is a constant, 1/R, no matter how much wealth you have.
+That makes the exponential utility function a good fit for people whose attitude to risk stays the same whether they are rich or poor.
+Many people, though, get less risk-averse as they get wealthier, and that is the idea behind the Bernoulli Utility Function.

-If you are using the SpiceLogic Decision Tree Analyzer software then you will be greeted with the following screen.
-If you are using Rational Will software, click the "Decision Tree" button from the home screen to get to this view.
-Click the button "Set up Criteria".
+If you are using the SpiceLogic Decision Tree Analyzer, you will see the screen below.
+If you are using Rational Will, click the "Decision Tree" button on the home screen to reach this view.
+Then click "Set up Criteria".

 SpiceLogic Decision Tree Analyzer start page with the 'Set up Criteria Now' button highlighted as the entry point, alongside Decision Node, Chance Node, Markov Model, and Machine Learning options.

-Once you click that button, you will be asked, if you want to use a regular single/multiple criteria analysis or Cost-Effectiveness analysis.
-Choose the first option.
+After you click that button, it asks whether you want a regular single or multiple criteria analysis, or a Cost-Effectiveness analysis.
+Pick the first option.

 Payoff type selection dialog asking the user to choose between regular single or multiple criteria analysis and a cost-effectiveness analysis.